Maui Time Weekly

 Maui Time Weekly (also known as Maui Time Magazine, Maui Time, and the Maui Times) is a free alternative newspaper published weekly in the county of Maui, state of Hawaii.
 The newspaper is owned mostly by its publisher, Tommy Russo.

 Maui Time Weekly was launched in 1997.
 It serves all of Maui, and is distributed every Thursday.
 The paper has remained independently owned and operated throughout its existence.

 History

 Offices of Maui Time Weekly at 33 North Market Street.

-Begun as a free bi-weekly newsprint magazine, Maui Time offered a combination of music, sports, arts and community features, as well as Maui's first true entertainment calendar.
-The paper was founded by Tommy Russo and Mark D'Antonio.

-Russo noted the lack of a strong community-based publication while traveling on Maui.
-At the time he was completing degree studies at Chico State University building a strong sales background in print media during his employment with a local paper in Chico, California.
-He teamed up with classmate D'Antonio after D'Antonio's music group, Sunset Red concluded two tours of Lahaina in 1996.
-Within a year, the two Chico, California transplants moved to Maui to start an independent community publication.
-Maui Time established a free and independent voice to represent the wide variety of views, opinions and lifestyles.
+In 1997, Tommy Russo and Mark D'Antonio founded the Maui Time a free bi-weekly newsprint magazine.
+The two founders were from Chico, California and performed together in the band Sunset Red.

-Publisher Tommy Russo grew Maui Time into a weekly publication with Maui news, community features, arts and entertainment as its focus.
-Maui Time gained admission into the Association of Alternative Newsweeklies in 2004.
+Publisher Russo grew Maui Time into a weekly publication with Maui news, community features, arts and entertainment as its focus.
+In 2004, the publication was admitted into the Association of Alternative Newsweeklies in 2004.